-Christine Johnston is in her fourth season as an assistant coach with the Furman women’s tennis team.
+Christine Johnston is in her fifth season as an assistant coach with the Furman women’s tennis team.

 Johnston, a native of Columbus, Ohio, was a member of the Kentucky women’s tennis team from 2007-2010, when the Wildcats competed in three consecutive NCAA Tournaments (2007-2009).
 The team finished the 2008 season ranked 22nd nationally by the Intercollegiate Tennis Association (ITA), then secured a season-ending ranking of 25th in 2009.

 A two-time All-SEC selection for singles, Johnston was honored with the ITA’s Cissie Leary Award for Sportsmanship and was named to the SEC Community Service team her senior season after leading the Wildcats with a 13-7 (7-3 SEC) record.
 She and doubles partner Carolina Escamilla concluded the 2008 season ranked 30th nationally and were ranked as high as No. 16 in the 2009 rankings.
 Johnston was named to the SEC Academic Honor Roll in 2007, 2008, and 2009.

 “I am ‘living the dream’ with Christine as my assistant coach, " said Paladin head coach Debbie Southern.
 "She is an outstanding role model on and off the court for the girls on our team.
 Christine brings energy and enthusiasm to work every day.
 She is highly capable of doing anything I ask her to do, which is what every head coach wants from an assistant!"